 B i o g r a p h y

-Pianist Dr. Cong Ji is passionate about engaging her audiences with innovative programming and performances as a recital soloist, chamber musician and collaborative pianist.
+Pianist Dr. Cong Ji is passionate about engaging her audiences with innovative programming and performances as a recital soloist, chamber musician, and collaborative pianist.
 She performs regularly in major cities of Asia and the United States.
 Venues include Weill Hall at Carnegie, New York Steinway Hall, Elebash Recital Hall, Taipei National Recital Hall, and Music Halls of Universities and Conservatories in China.
-Among other prizes, she won the first prizes in the Pittsburgh International Piano Young Artist Competition (2017) and the MTNA Young Artist Competition (CO, 2009).
-Pre-pandemic, she was invited to perform concerts and to conduct masterclasses at the Hong Kong Baptist University, Yanshan University College of Arts, Henan University College of Music, and music schools and concert venues in Beijing and Xi'an.
+Among other prizes, she won the first prizes in the Pittsburgh International Piano Young Artist Competition and the MTNA Young Artist Competition (Colorado).
+Pre-pandemic, she was invited to perform concerts and conducted masterclasses at the Hong Kong Baptist University, Yanshan University College of Arts, Henan University College of Music, and music schools and concert venues in Beijing and Xi'an.

-Dr. Ji earned degrees and scholarships from the The Graduate Center, City University of New York (Doctor of Musical Arts), as a full-tuition fellowship recipient, and her dissertation is titled Chinese Aesthetics and Performance Practice in Three Works for Piano by Chen Yi: Tunes from My Home, Northern Scenes, and Four Spirits.
-Her other education institutions include the Manhattan School of Music (Professional Studies), New York University (Master of Music), University of Northern Colorado (Bachelor of Music).
+Dr. Ji earned degrees and scholarships from the Graduate Center, City University of New York (Doctor of Musical Arts), as a full-tuition fellowship recipient, and her dissertation is titled Chinese Aesthetics and Performance Practice in Three Works for Piano by Chen Yi: Tunes from My Home, Northern Scenes, and Four Spirits.
+Her other educational institutions include the Manhattan School of Music (Professional Studies), New York University (Master of Music), and University of Northern Colorado (Bachelor of Music).
 She has been studying with internationally renowned teachers who represent prominent pedagogical schools including those of Asia, Russia, and America.
-Her principal teachers include Phillip Kawin, Ursula Oppens, Thomas Sauer, Miyoko Lotto, Jose Ramon Mendez, Martin Canin, and Svetlana Sokolova.
+Her principal teachers include Phillip Kawin, Ursula Oppens, Thomas Sauer, Miyoko Lotto, Jose Ramon Mendez, Martin Canin, Svetlana Sokolova, Lv Xiaoliang, Zhang Minzhan, and Chen Yunxian.
 She has also worked with renowned musicians in masterclass and private studies, such as Pavel Gililov, Robert McDonald, Andre Laplante, Ignat Solzhenitsyn, Yin Chengzong, Alexander Kobrin, Boris Slutsky, Douglas Humpherys, HaeSun Paik, Frank Weinstock, Emanuel Krakovsky, Ruth Slenczynska, and Seymour Bernstein.

 Dr. Ji has a broad spectrum of piano solo and chamber repertoire, both instrumental and vocal music.
 As an accompanist, she worked with Met Opera singer Jennifer Roderer and her students at Hunter College before leaving New York.
-Her interests in early keyboard repertoire have led her to play the early Baroque compositions on the harpsichord, and participated the "Rethinking Bach" workshop in Japan (Aug 2018).
+Her interest in early keyboard repertoire has led her to play the early Baroque compositions on the harpsichord and participate in the "Rethinking Bach" workshop in Japan (Aug 2018).
 As a devoted advocate of new music, she has worked on masterworks by Elliott Carter, Frederic Rzewski, Lowell Liebermann, John Corigliano, John Musto, Chinese-American composers Chen Yi and Zhou Long, as well as premiering music by her colleague.

 Dr. Ji has taught piano since 2006, and she remains an active piano studio in the Metropolitan New York Area and online teaching across the Pacific.
-She has inspired many young and elder talented students.
-Her goal is to help the students to achieve their highest potential through efficient technical practice and musicality inspiration.
-As an adjunct faculty, she taught applied piano lessons, keyboard harmony and improvisation group lessons at NYU Steinhardt for two years.
-She also serves on the piano faculty at Rutgers University Community Arts since Mar 2016 and Concordia Conservatory.
-Her students get distinction in ABRSM exams, and won prizes in national and international competitions, which lead them to perform at the prestigious Weill Hall at Carnegie Hall and Merkin Hall in New York City.
-She also prepared students who passed the conservatories' precollege and college auditions such as Manhattan School of Music, Mannes School of Music, Indiana University--Bloomington, among others.
+She has inspired many young to elderly talented students.
+Her goal is to help the students achieve their highest potential through efficient technical practice and musical inspiration.
+As an adjunct faculty, she taught applied piano lessons, keyboard harmony, and improvisation group lessons at NYU Steinhardt for two years.
+She also served on the piano faculty at Rutgers University Community Arts 2016–2020.
+Her students get distinctions in ABRSM exams (Grades 6–8) and won prizes in national and international competitions, which lead them to perform at the prestigious Weill Hall at Carnegie Hall and Merkin Hall in New York City.
+She also prepared students for auditions to the conservatories' pre-college, undergraduate, and graduate schools such as Manhattan School of Music, Mannes School of Music, and Indiana University--Bloomington, among others.